vuepress-theme-hope/vuepress-theme-hope/docs/auto-catalog/src/guide.md

 With `vuepress-plugin-auto-catalog`, you can easily gets automatically generated catalog pages for your theme.

+## Controlling Catalog

+You can set `shouldIndex`, `titleGetter` and `orderGetter` in plugin options to control catalog.

+- `shouldIndex` option is a function which receives `Page` object as argument and returns a boolean value, if the function returns `false`, the page will be ignored, otherwise, the page will be indexed.
+- `titleGetter` option is a function which receives a `Page` object as argument and returns a string value, the string value will be used as the page title, by default the plugin will use `page.title`.
+- `orderGetter` option is a function which receives `Page` object as argument and returns a number value if possible, the larger the number is, the former the page will be in the catalog.

 ## Excluding pages

 There may be some cases you have a `/foo/bar.md`, but do not want to generate a catalog page at `/foo/`, in this case, you can use `exclude` option to exclude the page.